Processor affinity: Specific operating systems

+Unix-like

 On Linux, the CPU affinity of a process can be altered with the taskset(1) program and the sched_setaffinity(2) system call.
 The affinity of a thread can be altered with one of the library functions: pthread_setaffinity_np(3) or pthread_attr_setaffinity_np(3).

 On SGI systems, dplace binds a process to a set of CPUs.

-On DragonFly BSD 1.9 (2007) and later versions, usched_set system call can be used to control the affinity of a process.
 On NetBSD 5.0, FreeBSD 7.2, DragonFly BSD 4.7 and later versions can use pthread_setaffinity_np and pthread_getaffinity_np.
 In NetBSD, the psrset utility to set a thread's affinity to a certain CPU set.
 In FreeBSD, cpuset utility is used to create CPU sets and to assign processes to these sets.

+On DragonFly BSD 1.9 (2007) and later versions, usched_set system call can be used to control the affinity of a process.
 In DragonFly BSD 3.1 (2012) and later, usched utility can be used for assigning processes to a certain CPU set.